-Robert Lee Tatum was born in Inglewood, South Central Los Angeles, in 1963, he started drawing at 5 and never put the pencil down.
-Illustrating and graphic design through high school and a short stint Pasadena Art Center College of Design.
-Tatum went on to work at multiple ad agencies in Los Angeles, including Doyle Dane Bernbach, Dancer Fitzgerald Sample, HRLA (Disney), as well as graphic design firms.
-In 1985, Tatum pursued his own skate/street line while representing famous graffiti artists Risk, Realm and Mear One.
-After selling his company in 1990, Tatum moved to Grand Cayman and produced art for the Caribbean Tourist Council and sold work in Jamaica on a regular basis for a year before moving back to the states.
+I was born in Inglewood, South Central Los Angeles, in 1963, and started drawing at 5 and never put the pencil down.
+I continued to do illustration and graphic design through high school and a short stint Pasadena Art Center College of Design.
+I went on to work at multiple ad agencies in Los Angeles, including Doyle Dane Bernbach, Dancer Fitzgerald Sample, HRLA (Disney), as well as graphic design firms.
+In 1985, I pursued his own skate/street line while representing famous graffiti artists Risk, Realm and Mear One.
+After that adventure I moved to Grand Cayman and produced art for the Caribbean Tourist Council and sold work in Jamaica on a regular basis for a year before moving back to the states.

-Tatum moved to San Antonio Texas in the beginning of 1992 and as soon as he got there, proceeded to paint the town, literally, with murals.
-Some were considered very controversial and put him in the city map so to speak, and the rest was history.
-He started different event/gallery/art houses such as Wong Spot, Wiggle Room, Ellis Bean, and The Honey Factory.
-He was also on the board for Art in the Hood and King William First Friday and was also a part of The Sketchy Neighbors group art collective in Houston, Texas with Houston artist Carlos Hernandez.
+I moved to San Antonio Texas in the beginning of 1992 and as soon as I got here, I proceeded to paint the town, literally, with murals.
+Some were considered very controversial and put me in the city map so to speak, and the rest was history.
+I started different event/gallery/art houses such as Wong Spot, Wiggle Room, Ellis Bean, and The Honey Factory in the 90's and early 2000's.
+I was also on the board for Art in the Hood and King William First Friday and was also a part of The Sketchy Neighbors group art collective in Houston, Texas with Houston artist Carlos Hernandez.

-Since that time, he continued to pursue his work thru designing logos, interiors, and event posters and merchandise for various local events.
-Such events included San Antonio JazzSALive, Poteet Strawberry Festival, King William Fair, San Antonio Contemporary Art Month to name a few.
-He has also participated in the SASAI Mural project, painted a wall mural for Pabst headquarters in San Antonio, and he curated the "Birds of a Feather" mural at Blue Star Arts Complex.
+I have continued to pursue my work thru designing logos, interiors, and event posters and merchandise for various local events.
+Such events included San Antonio JazzSALive, Poteet Strawberry Festival, King William Fair, San Antonio Contemporary Art Month, and Guayabera Fest to name a few.
+I was also fortunate enough to be asked to paint a column for the SASAI Mural project, and I curated the "Birds of a Feather" mural at Blue Star Arts Complex where my former gallery Choice Goods and ShowDown Gallery used to reside.

 “I didn't come to change Texas, Texas changed me”. — Tatum